rishikavaish/Kaggle-Data-Science/README.md

 # PersonalProjects-DataScience
-It contains some Personal projects that I did in the field of Data Science/Machine Learning.
+This repository contains some Personal projects that I did in the field of Data Science/Machine Learning.